 HCPCS stands for Healthcare Common Procedure Coding System.
 HCPCS codes are commonly pronounced like “hick pics.”
 I was curious/afraid to see what DALL-E would create with the prompt “HCPCS hick pics” and was pleasantly surprised that it produced the image above.
-More on that latter.
+More on that later.

 Searching for medical codes